shakufadmin/PollutionTracker/README.md

 # PollutionTracker

-This is a Twitter bot tracking pollution in Israel and alearting when it is abnormal.
+This is a Twitter bot (@gachlilit) tracking pollution in Israel and alerting when it is abnormal.

 Feel free to contribute!